 Q. Please describe the calculation of electric Schedule 139 rates.

 A. There are three primary steps in the calculation of electric Schedule 139 rates on page 1 of Exhibit No.___(JAP-18).
-First, the Test Year Delivery Revenue Per Unit (“RPU”) is calculated by dividing Test Year Volumetric Delivery Revenue by Test Year Base Revenue.
+First, the Test Year Delivery Revenue Per Unit (“RPU”) is calculated by dividing Test Year Volumetric Delivery Revenue by Test Year Base Sales.
 Next, Rate Year Delivery RPU is calculated by first projecting the allowed revenue in the rate year and adjusting for the prior year’s deferrals.
 Schedule 139 rates are then calculated, subject to the three percent rate cap, as Rate Year Delivery RPU minus Test Year RPU.
 These calculations are performed separately for each rate group.

 Q. How are the proposed electric Schedule 139 rates tested against the three percent rate cap?